netbirdio/docs/docs/how-to-guides/nameservers.md

 </p>

 ### Creating a nameserver for specific domains
 Sometimes we want to forward DNS queries to specific nameservers but only for particular domains that match a setting.
-Taking the example from custom nameservers above, you could select a match mode for only domains listed there; below you can see the same nameserver setup but only for `berlinoffice.com` domain:
+Taking the example of custom nameservers above, you could select a match mode for only domains listed there.
+Below you can see the same nameserver setup but only for the `berlinoffice.com` domain:
 <p align="center">
     <img src="/docs/img/how-to-guides/netbird-nameserver-remote-resolver.png" alt="high-level-dia" width="300" style={{boxShadow: '0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19)'}} />
 </p>